Plant Growth Factors: Light

 - Open shade –Plants may be in the situation where they have open sky above, but direct sunlight is blocked during the day by buildings, fences and other structures.
 Only more shade-tolerant plants will thrive here.

 - Closed shade – The situation where plants are under a canopy blocking sunlight is most limiting.
 Only the most shade-tolerant plants will survive this situation, like under a deck or covered patio.

 In hot climates, temperature is often a limiting factor related to shade.
 Some plants, like impatiens and begonias, may require shade as an escape from heat.
 These plants will tolerate full sun in cooler summer climates.

 Light penetration is a primary influence on correct pruning.
 For example, prune dwarf apple trees to a Christmas tree shape.
 This gives better light penetration for best quality fruit.
 Mature fruit trees are thinned each spring for better light penetration.
 A hedge should be pruned with a wider base and narrow top.
-Otherwise, the bottom thins out from the shading above.
+Otherwise the bottom thins out form the shading from above.
 A common mistake in pruning flowering shrubs is to shear off the top.
-The resulting regrowth gives a thick upper canopy that shades out the bottom foliage (Figure 3).
+The resulting regrowth gives a thick upper canopy that shades out the bottom foliage.

 Light duration refers to the amount of time that a plant is exposed to sunlight.
 Travelers to Alaska often marvel at the giant vegetables and flowers that grow under the long days of the arctic sun even with cool temperatures.

-When starting transplants indoors, generally give plants 12 to 14 hours of light per day.
-Plant are generally intolerant of continuous light for 24 hours.
+When starting transplants indoors, give plants 12 to 14 hours of light per day.
+Plants are generally intolerant of continuous light for 24 hours.